NixOS/nix-pills/pills/10-developing-with-nix-shell.md

 ## Next pill

 In the next pill, we will clean up the nix store.
-We have written and built derivations which add to the nix store, but until now we haven\'t worried about cleaning up the used space in the store.
+We have written and built derivations which add to the nix store, but until now we haven't worried about cleaning up the used space in the store.